sifophp/sifoweb/docs/download.md

 =============
 There are several ways to get a copy or working copy of [SIFO].
 You can download a compressed file or checkout or clone the entire project.
 The code can be both fetched from SVN and Git.

+You need at least **PHP 5.3** to run SIFO.
+If you use PHP 5.2 see below.

 The code is hosted under [Github] [GH] and [Google Code] [GC]

 Download via tarball